awemorris/PlayfieldEngine/README.md

 ## NoctVM Ecosystem

-Playfield VM is a part of the [NoctVM](https://noctvm.io/) ecosystem:
+Playfield Engine is a part of the [NoctVM](https://noctvm.io/) ecosystem:

 - **NoctLang** — portable scripting language (used in this project)
-- **Playfield VM** — go-anywhere 2D game engine (this project)
+- **Playfield Engine** — go-anywhere 2D game engine (this project)
 - NoctUI — a declarative UI library (not used in this project)

 Together, they form the foundation of the Noct ecosystem.
 NoctLang itself is just the core language engine with no complex runtime.
-Playfield VM is one of the runtimes that embeds and extends the NoctLang core.
+Playfield Engine is one of the runtimes that embeds and extends the NoctLang core.

 ---

 ## License

 ```
-Playfield VM
+Playfield Engine
 Copyright (C) 2025, Awe Morris.
 All rights reserved.
 ```

-Playfield VM is available as open-source software under the **MIT License**.
+Playfield Engine is available as open-source software under the **MIT License**.
 You're free to use, modify, and share it — even in commercial projects.

 ---

 ## Join Us

-Playfield VM is still in its early stages.
+Playfield Engine is still in its early stages.
 We're building the game engine with care, hoping it will inspire and empower creators around the world.

 If you're interested in contributing — whether it's code, documentation, testing, or ideas — we'd be happy to have you with us.

-Every small step helps shape what Playfield VM can become.
+Every small step helps shape what Playfield Engine can become.
 You're welcome to join us on this journey.

 [Join us on Discord](https://discord.gg/ybHWSqDVEX)